bartoszlorek/blob2d/README.md

 - **Tile** is a static element of `Scene`.
 Basically always it's a group of `Tiles` on a grid with specific properties, like collision for `Entities` or purply visual aspects.

-## Features [TODO]:
+## Features [TODO] 📝

+- ✅ Scene based environment fed by game cycles
-- Sprites and Tiles
+- ✅ Sprites described as bounding box with `position` and `velocity`
-- Entity Traits
+- ✅ Traits system extending the functionality of sprites
+- ✅ Tiles structure with methods to interact with them
+- ✅ Custom and predefined events related to game cycles
+- ❌ Sprite sheets manager
+- ❌ Tiled integration
-- Collisions
+- ❌ Collisions
-- Animations
+- ❌ Animations
+- ❌ User inputs
+- ❌ User interface
+- ❌ Motion easings
-- Events
+- ❌ General physics
-- Keyboard Inputs
+- ❌ Sound

+**Notice:** this repository is under development 🚧